How is the actual process progressing?

 HOW THE LEGISLATURE HAS BEEN LEANING LATELY...ELSEWHERE ON THE TOWN PLAN OF C&D FRONT

 HB5045 - a step along the way to removing zoning power (CT STATUTES) from towns.
 No more "sticks" with this amendment...extraction on the floor of the House.

 (These comments come from About Town...what impact related to outside agencies and their potential influence on the next Town Plan update...should not be ignored or minimized).

 DIRECT FROM C.G.A.
 P&D PUBLIC HEARING MARCH 16, 2018:

-We note that this map was presented at P&D Public Hearing .
+We note that the map above was presented at P&D 2018 Public Hearing .
 NOTE TO OUR P&Z ON PLAN UPDATE: Weston is in the cross-hairs!

 What to do?
 We should hire an environmental lawyer who will draft new zoning regs, rather than a planner, to assist with Plan rewrite.